Welcome to our website

 We will rely on legal obligation if we are legally required to hold information on to you to fulfil our legal obligations.

 Should we want, need or rely on consent to lawfully process your data we will request your consent orally, by email, or by an online process for the specific activity that we require consent for and record your response on our system.
 Whenever necessary and subject to statutory record-keeping requirements, DPA will delete and/or anonymise Personal Data that is no longer needed.
-If there has not been any recent activity between yourself and DPA, we may delete your profile after a reasonable time in compliance with the GDPR legislation.
+If there has not been any recent activity between yourself and DPA, we may delete your profile after a reasonable time in compliance with the applicable GDPR legislation.

 In further detail, DPA will process your Personal Data for the following purposes: